This International Day of the Girl, Be Bold!

 Why is the International Day of the Girl so important?

-One year ago, the United Nations declared October 11th to be the first International Day of the Girl.
+Two years ago, the United Nations declared October 11 to be the first International Day of the Girl.
 After centuries of discrimination and lost opportunities, the incredible potential of girls is being internationally recognized, and we hope you’ll join us in keeping up the momentum.

 How is the International Day of the Girl being celebrated?

 There will be lots of exciting activities going on around the United States and the world, from panel discussions on girls’ issues to celebratory events to advocacy initiatives.
-Plan International USA is thrilled to have participated in lighting the Empire State Building pink for second year in a row with a delegation of girls from Burkina Faso, Egypt and Nepal, as well as Global Ambassador Freida Pinto.
-Because I am a Girl has also hosted its second annual gala to commemorate this important day.
+Plan International USA is thrilled to spearhead the lighting of the Empire State Building pink for the third year in a row, along with a delegation of girl ambassadors from Uganda, Pakistan, and the United States.
+Because I am a Girl Ambassador Julianne Hough will be headlining this and other events throughout the week.
+Plan will also host its annual celebration to commemorate this important day.

 How can YOU get involved?

 - Find us on Facebook!
 Share with us at @BcImaGirl on Twitter and Instagram.
-Be sure to use the tags #bcimagirl #IDG2013 and share your support for girls around the world!
+This year’s hashtag is #BeBold4Girls

-- Make a donation to Because I am a Girl.
+- Make a donation to the Because I am a Girl Fund.
 When you invest in a girl, you give her the power to change the world!

 - Visit Plan International USA’s Crowdrise page to learn how you can Be Bold and join the fight against gender inequality.
 Also, don’t miss our Be Bold blog series on the Plan website!